aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/pdfsaveoptions/_index.md

 ```

-Set this options, when security is need in xls2pdf result.
+Set these options, when security is needed in xls2pdf result.

 **Example**

-The following code sets hight resolution print permisson for the output pdf.
+The following code sets height resolution print permisson for the output pdf.

 ```
          Workbook wb = new Workbook();